121 Dietitian

 • vortioxetine (Brintellix)

 These medications work by increasing neurotransmitters in the brain, such as serotonin and noradrenaline.
-While the exact mechanism of how these chemicals affect mood is not fully understood.
-It is believed that they help to regulate emotions and improve overall well-being.
+Whilst the exact mechanism of how these chemicals affect mood is not fully understood, it is believed that they help to regulate emotions and improve overall well-being.

 While many people say they have benefited from taking antidepressants.
 Panorama revealed evidence of some companies trying to conceal concerns about their drugs, following patients who have suffered serious side effects as they continue their fight to be heard.